Pompey yet to worry if Ross McCrorie will be recalled by Rangers in January - despite lack of regular minutes

 Pompey are yet to worry whether Ross McCrorie will be recalled early by Rangers – despite his lack of game-time.

-And the Scotland under-21 skipper has been told there’s ample time to win a regular starting place in the team between now and January.
+And the Scotland under-21 skipper has been told there’s ample opportunity to win a regular starting place in the team between now and January.

 McCrorie moved to Fratton Park on a season-long from the Scottish giants in July.